billba/topical/README.md

 Please do!
 [SimpleForm](/packages/topical-lite/src/SimpleForm.ts) is a (simple) example of a "form fill" `Topic` that could be of general use (as in the alarm bot sample).
 It also demonstrates how to express a dependency on another `Topic` (`TextPrompt`).

+## Using Topical

+Sorry, for now please look at the samples to see *Topical* in action.

 ## Understanding Topical

 ### "Conceptual" and "Turn" Instances